-The Board is currently comprised of seven directors.
+The Board is currently comprised of eight directors.
 The articles of the Company provide for a minimum of three directors.
 The term of office for each of the Company's present directors expires at the conclusion of the Meeting.
+Mr. Ackerman will not be standing for re-election at the Meeting.